SoundHound AI Inc. (SOUN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for SoundHound AI Inc. (SOUN) is $4.23, which is $2.35 above the current market price.
-The public float for SOUN is 156.12M and currently, short sellers hold a 6.65% of that float.
-On March 17, 2023, SOUN’s average trading volume was 12.27M shares.
+The average price estimated by analysts for SOUN is $4.23, which is $2.27 above than the current price.
+The public float for SOUN is 156.12M, and at present, short sellers hold a 6.65% of that float.
+The average trading volume of SOUN on March 24, 2023 was 12.69M shares.

 SOUN’s Market Performance